310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/unmei_power_energy.md

 ## Translation Notes

-[^1]: Tetora doesn’t use his typical speech quirk ending <em>ssu</em> in his second solo.
-This is unlike his first solo, IRON HEART TIGER, which had many lyrics where he sings in his usual speech quirk.
-Tetora speaking in a more plain manner without his <em>ssu</em> speech quirk can be seen in his 5* unit event, Supervillain. https://ensemble-stars.fandom.com/wiki/IRON_HEART_TIGER!_(Lyrics)
+Tetora doesn’t use his typical speech quirk ending <em>ssu</em> in his second solo.
+This is unlike his first solo, <a href="https://ensemble-stars.fandom.com/wiki/IRON_HEART_TIGER!_(Lyrics)" target="_blank">IRON HEART TIGER</a>, which had many lyrics where he sings in his usual speech quirk.
+Tetora speaking in a more plain manner without his <em>ssu</em> speech quirk can be seen in his 5* unit event, <a href="/supervillain" target="_blank">Supervillain</a>.

-[^2]: Tetora sings about <em>suki</em> (with brackets around the word), lit. “likes”.
-Ryuseitai’s “likes” is a running theme in their solo songs, as part of showing their unique individual traits.
+[^1]: Tetora sings about <em>suki</em> (with brackets around the word), lit. “likes”.
+“Likes” (i.e. Things they love) is a running theme in Ryuseitai’s solo songs.
-*fix midori’s too
-[^3]: “Power of fate” is originally just “fate power” in Japanese, like the solo’s title.
-It could also be read as "fate-power", "fate(ful) power", or "fate’s power".
+[^2]: “Power of fate” is originally just “fate power” in Japanese, like the solo’s title.
+It could also be read as "fate-power", "fate(ful) power", or "fate’s power" depending on the interpretation.
-[^4]: "Smeared with mud" is a common phrase for Tetora, as well as a reference to his Ryusei Black catchphrase: “The black flame is the mark of effort!
+[^3]: “Smeared with mud” is a common phrase for Tetora, as well as a reference to his Ryusei Black catchphrase: “The black flame is the mark of effort!
 The burning fighting spirit, stained with mud!”